UniversityOfNottingham/universityofnottingham.github.io/docs/standards/code-reviews.md

 !!! info "Pull Requests must meet the following requirements to be merged."
     - Automated Build and Testing pass.
-    - At least one reviewer approves (who is not an author of the changes being merged).
+    - At least two reviewers approve (who are not an author of the changes being merged).
     - All review comments must be resolved.

 ## What do we review?